This recipe was created to help move 42 years of accumulated possessions and heirlooms into a smaller space.

-I have been a great fan of Cardinal Gin, distilled in Kings Mountain, NC, by Southern Artisan Spirits (SAS), since I met the adorable identical twin founders Alex and Charlie Mauney in 2013.
-Their premium gin contains 11 different botanicals whereas many gins have only a few.
+I have been a great fan of Cardinal Gin, distilled in Kings Mountain, NC, by Southern Artisan Spirits (SAS), since I met the adorable identical twin founders Alex and Charlie Mauney in 2013 and tasted their gin.
+This premium gin contains 11 different botanicals, whereas many gins have only a few.
 As a bonus, their cousin Sarah Mauney Faunce was my schoolmate at Stuart Hall.

 1 1/2 ounce Cardinal gin

 sprig of mint leaves